 Most federal funding agencies are now requiring both data and publications resulting from federal grants to be made publicly accessible.

-The University Libraries and the Office of the Vice President for Research created the Open Access Publishing Fund to support campus authors who would like to publish in an open access journal but have no funding available for author processing charges.
+The University Libraries and the Office of the Vice President for Research created the Open Access Publishing Fund to support campus authors who would like to publish in an open access journal but have no funding available for article processing charges.

 UA scholarly authors own the copyright to their books and articles unless and until they assign these rights to a publisher or other party.
 You can retain control over access to your works by managing these copyrights yourself.
 One step towards this is to only sign publishing agreements that leave you in control of the future uses you want and expect.

 Open access publishing is supported by a variety of business models.
 This leaves an opening for abuse.
 Jeffrey Beall pulled together a list of possible predatory open access publishers who exploit the author-pays business model for their profit with little care for peer review or other checks on quality.
 In January 2017 Beall removed the content from the web and shut down his site.
 This attempt to create a black list raised a good deal of criticism for his unique criteria and judgment.